The Many Hats Worn By An Inbound Marketing Consultant

 Identifying "low to no traffic" content that should be unpublished

 Ensuring your marketing automation system and your CRM system are communicating properly

 Frequently Asked Questions

 The term "inbound marketing" was popularized by HubSpot.
 Inbound marketing is an approach to digital marketing that is designed to draw in visitors and potential prospects.
 The goal of inbound marketing is for people to find your brand, service or product when they are searching for a solutions, answers to questions or any other information that is of value to them.

 Inbound marketing still works, but it takes more effort to get results than it used to.
 Why?
 A lot more businesses are creating content.
 Also, the organic search results for many terms appear "below the fold", as they are crowded out by ads, Local Packs and the People also ask section.
 This means that long tail keywords are more important than ever.

-Is SEO the same as inbound marketing?
+Is SEO (search engine optimization) the same as inbound marketing?